Kai Feng (politician)

-Kai Feng (凯丰 (Kǎi Fēng); 1906 – March 23, 1955), born He Kequan (何克全), was a Chinese Communist revolutionary and politician.
+Kai Feng (凯丰 (Kǎi Fēng); 1906 – March 23, 1955), born He Kequan (何克全), was a Chinese Communist Party revolutionary and politician.
 He was one of the 28 Bolsheviks trained in Moscow.
-He was the eighth president of the Party School of the Central Committee of the Communist Party of China, the highest training center for party workers and leaders.
+He was the eighth president of the Central Party School of the Chinese Communist Party, the highest training center for party workers and leaders.
+In the spring of 1931 he was sent to the Jiangxi Soviet, along with other cadres.
+He served in the Yangtze Bureau, the CCP's largest organization outside of Shaanxi from April 1938.
 Kai served as president from 1953 to 1954.